 Current location and satellites available: the application identifies the location provider network (cell tower and Wi-Fi) or gps (satellite), the satellites acquisition status and the information of the current position.The dashboard shows the information of the current position in wgs84 format.
-The information is calculated from the visible satellites and includes the coordinates, bearing, speed, accuracy and time of acquisition.
-The altitude presented is relative to the Mean Sea Level (MSL) and thus represents the height in meters above mean sea level.
+The information is calculated from the visible satellites and includes the coordinates, altitude, bearing, speed, accuracy and time of acquisition.
+The altitude presented is estimated, representing the current height in meters above Mean Sea Level (MSL).

-Waypoints thematic surveying: allows to collect thematic points for cartographic, environmental or urban planning purposes.
+Thematic surveying with tagging: allows to collect Points and classify them using specific themes (e.g. cartography, environment, urban planning).
 The thematic surveying uses the tagging functionality that can be customized with the specific thematic data model.
 The waypoints can be classified according to the data model and can be exported with all metadata to a KML file.
 In some surveying activities the mobile precision may be enough but in others, requiring better precision, the application can be connected with an external bluetooth receiver (Professional Survey).

 Paths and Areas surveying